Welcome to another Wacky Workshops project – fun activities for playing with patterns in nature.

 Fold this triangle into thirds.

-Turn it over and cut off excess paper at the top of the triangle (as per picture).
+Turn it over and cut off the excess paper at the top of the triangle (as per picture).

 Cut random shapes from the edges of your triangle.